Mixed

 How Do Gravity Furnaces Work?
 Gravity furnace operation is quite simple.
 A fuel is inserted into the combustion chamber which would then heat the air surrounding it, and then this air would then rise through the duct work to heat the rest of the home.
 Heat naturally rises, so there was no blower or motors involved.

-READ: What is the former name of East Pakistan?
+READ: What is the cause of earthquakes associated with fracking?

 When were gravity furnaces used?